alphagov/govuk-kubernetes-cluster-user-docs/source/get-started/access-eks-cluster/index.html.md

 - has readonly access to a specific cluster in a specific environment
 - can view everything in that cluster excluding secrets

-1. Open the `gds-cli`.

-1. Run the following to export the AWS credentials for the appropriate GOV.UK environment and role:
+1. Run the following to export the AWS credentials into your shell environment for the appropriate GOV.UK environment and role:

   ```sh
   eval $(gds aws govuk-<govuk-environment>-<role> -e --art 8h)